Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 How is malaria transmitted?

 Malaria is transmitted to humans by infected female Anopheles mosquitoes.
 You cannot catch malaria directly from an infected person.
 If a “healthy” mosquito bites and draws blood from an infected person, the mosquito can become infected and transmit the disease to its next human victim.

 What are the symptoms?

 Malaria can develop days or weeks after a mosquito bite.
 The parasite destroys human red blood cells which results in anemia.
-Sometimes, the onset of the disease is delayed and a traveler may not develop symptoms until months or longer after returning home.
+Sometimes, the onset of the disease is delayed, and a traveler may not develop symptoms until months or longer after returning home.
 These delayed cases may not be recognized if the prior travel history is not considered.
-Typical symptoms include fever, chills nausea, joint pains, rapid heart rate, shortness of breath and lethargy.
+Typical symptoms include fever, chills, nausea, joint pain, rapid heart rate, shortness of breath, and lethargy.
 In severe cases, coma and death can occur.